TruCol/Self-host-GitLab-CI-for-GitHub/README.md

 chmod +x *.sh
 ./install_gitlab.sh -s -r -hu <your GitHub account> -le somegitlab@email.com -lp -hp
 ```
+(You can leave out `-hp` if you're not comfortable typing your GitHub pw in code, then you'll be manually prompted to login via the browser.)

+## GitLab Only (no GitHub)
 Do not do anything with GitHub:
 ```bash
 ./install_gitlab.sh \